 The Government of Canada advises that you avoid all non-essential travel outside of Canada.
 Canadian travelers should return to Canada as soon as possible.
 To limit the spread of COVID-19, many countries have put in place travel or border restrictions and other measures such as movement restrictions and quarantines.
 Many airlines are suspending flights and many airports are closed, preventing flights from leaving.

 The primary federal website with information on travel restrictions and measures can be found here: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html

 As of March 18, 2020, the Government of Canada banned foreign nationals from all countries except the United States from entering Canada.
 This measure does not apply to air crews, travelers arriving in Canada in transit to a third country, Canadian permanent residents, diplomats or immediate family members of Canadian citizens.

 As of March 21, 2020, the United States and Canada are temporarily restricting all non-essential travel across its borders.
 “Non-essential” travel includes travel that is considered tourism or recreational in nature.
-The measure will be in place for 60 days (Until July 31, 2020), at which point the Canadian and American governments will review if it needs to be extended.
+The measure will be in place until September 21, 2020, at which point the Canadian and American governments will review if it needs to be extended.
 Supply chains, including trucking, will not be impacted by this measure.

 As of March 26, 2020 the Government of Canada imposed the Quarantine Act on all travelers arriving in Canada – requiring travelers to self-isolate for 14 days.
 Penalties for breaking this quarantine include fines and jail time.
 Details on the Public Health Order can be found here: https://www.canada.ca/en/public-health/news/2020/03/new-order-makes-self-isolation-mandatory-for-individuals-entering-canada.html